Sorry, you need to enable JavaScript to visit this website.

 Background

-The OSSE Apprenticeship in Teaching program is a new, cost-free opportunity to become an Elementary, Early Childhood, or Special Education teacher in DC.
-This innovative new initiative will remove financial barriers to entering the teaching profession by providing prospective DC educators with a tuition-free bachelor’s degree, flexible coursework offerings, and paid on-the-job learning.
+The OSSE Apprenticeship in Teaching program is an innovative opportunity that removes the financial barriers of becoming a teacher in the District of Columbia by providing prospective DC educators with a cost-free bachelor’s or master’s degree, flexible coursework offerings, and paid on-the-job learning.
 Apprentices who successfully complete the program will be eligible for an OSSE standard teaching credential.

 • On-the-job learning in DC public or public charter schools